EarthMind: Leveraging Cross-Sensor Data for Advanced Earth Observation Interpretation with a Unified Multimodal LLM: Discussions and Broader Impact

 \section{Discussions and Broader Impact}

+In this section, we illustrate the limitations, the distinction between our method and existing ones, as well as the broader impact.

-We discuss the limitation of EarthMind in Sec. \ref{sec:conclusion}, here we further discuss the limitation of EarthMind-Bench.
-Currently, EarthMind-Bench includes only paired optical (RGB) and SAR modalities.
-To enable a more comprehensive evaluation of LMMs' multi-sensor fusion capabilities, future extensions should incorporate additional sensing modalities such as multispectral, hyperspectral, and infrared imagery.
-Moreover, benchmarking diverse fusion scenarios involving more than two modalities would further reflect EO challenges.
+\textbf{Limitation and Future Work.} Training EarthMind requires considerable computational resources due to its use of multiple visual encoders for multi-level understanding.
+A promising direction is to optimize the architecture via Mixture-of-Experts or knowledge distillation to reduce redundancy.
+Additionally, a modality-aligned encoder that jointly embeds heterogeneous sensor inputs into a shared semantic space could further improve efficiency.
+Moreover, our EarthMind-Bench currently contains only optical-SAR data; future work will incorporate additional sensing modalities such as multispectral, hyperspectral, and infrared imagery.
+Furthermore, benchmarking diverse fusion scenarios involving more than two modalities would better reflect real-world EO challenges.

+\textbf{Comparison with Existing Works.} The key distinction of our work from existing models is that EarthMind is the first to address both multi-sensor fusion and multi-granular tasks simultaneously.
+For multi-sensor capability, our model can flexibly support single or multiple visual inputs; for multi-granular understanding, it can handle multiple levels of granularity, from pixel-level segmentation and region-level semantic understanding to image-level scene classification.
+As summarized in Tab.~\ref{tab:comparison}, achieving fine-grained, multi-sensor comprehension in EO remains largely unresolved by existing approaches.
-\textbf{Broader Impact.} EarthMind offers a broader impact to the large multimodal model (LMM) community in both methodology and application.
-On the one hand, it demonstrates how vision-language models can be extended to handle multi-granular tasks via the proposed \textit{Spatial Attention Prompting} mechanism, which reallocates LLM attention to task-relevant regions.
-This architectural design is not limited to Earth Observation (EO), but can be generalized to other domains requiring fine-grained spatial reasoning, such as medical imaging and autonomous driving.

-On the other hand, for the EO community, EarthMind contributes both algorithmically and empirically: it introduces an effective multi-sensor fusion framework and proposes a scalable training pipeline, accompanied by a new benchmark and instruction-tuning dataset.
-These efforts can benefit various downstream applications in remote sensing, including disaster forecasting, infrastructure monitoring, and route navigation.
+\textbf{Broader Impact.} EarthMind offers significant impact to both the large multimodal model (LMM) community and practical applications.
+Methodologically, it demonstrates how vision-language models can be extended to handle multi-granular tasks via the proposed Hierarchical Cross-modal Attention mechanism, which adaptively allocates attention to task-relevant regions and modalities.
+This architectural design extends beyond Earth Observation and can be generalized to other domains requiring fine-grained spatial reasoning, such as medical imaging and autonomous driving.
+For the EO community, EarthMind contributes both algorithmically and empirically: it introduces an effective multi-sensor fusion framework and proposes a scalable training pipeline, accompanied by a comprehensive benchmark and instruction-tuning dataset.
+These contributions can benefit various downstream applications in remote sensing, including disaster forecasting, infrastructure monitoring, and environmental assessment.